jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 published: true
 ---

-I've been reading Peter Harrington's "*[Machine Learning in Action][2]*," and it's packed with useful stuff!
+I've been reading Peter Harrington’s “*[Machine Learning in Action][2]*,” and it’s packed with useful stuff!
 However, while providing a large number of ML (machine learning) algorithms and sufficient example code to learn how they work, the book is a bit dry.

 So I've decided to make my contribution to democratizing ML by posting simple explanations of these algorithms.

 ## Why Python?

 Pure Python isn't the most (computationally) efficient way to implement these algorithms, but that isn't the purpose here.
 The goal is to help *humans* understand how these algorithms work.
 Python is great for that.
-That's why the book uses Python as well.
+That’s why the book uses Python as well.

 But Harrington takes the alternate route of using the (very powerful) numpy from the get-go, which is more performant, but much less clear, at the expense of the reader.

-Well that's crap; let's start learning!
+Well that’s crap; let’s start learning!

 ## What is KNN (K nearest neighbor) good for?

 This is a good question to answer up front.
 Why are we doing this in the first place?

-KNN is a "classifier", which is a type of algorithm that (you guessed it) classifies things.
+KNN is a “classifier”, which is a type of algorithm that (you guessed it) classifies things.

-Let's put it in more concrete terms: We want to teach the computer to answer the question, “**What kind of fruit is this?**”
+Let’s put it in more concrete terms: We want to teach the computer to answer the question, “**What kind of fruit is this?**”

 You're the owner of an orchard, and you're tired of paying workers to sort your fruits on the assembly line.
 The job is boring, the workers hate it, and you already measure the weight and color of every fruit on the line anyway.
 It should be simple enough to have a machine do it.

 You have a set of already classified (categorized, tagged, etc)  information - and you want to automatically figure out where new data (fruits) fits into your classification automatically. i.e., Is it an Apple or a Banana?

-Here's some fruit the workers logged before they got shit-canned:
+Here’s some fruit the workers logged before they got shit-canned:

      --------------------------------------------
     |  weight (g)  |   color  ||  Type of fruit  |